MariaIzobava/comp0244-go2/README.md

 export CONN_TYPE="webrtc"
 ping 192.168.1.3
 ```

-publish the velocity on the topic /cmd_vel
+5. Publish the velocity on the topic /cmd_vel to have the robot walk.
+Not not exceed 0.4m/s.
 ```bash
 ros2 topic pub /cmd_vel -r 10 geometry_msgs/msg/Twist '{
   linear: {x: 0.2, y: 0.0, z: 0.0},